 Attaching the Letter to an Email

-Take note of how the company requests you submit your cover letter; for example, you may be instructed to attach your cover letter along with your resume.
-In this case, make sure your cover letter is either in Word document form or is a PDF file.
+Take note of how the company requests you submit your cover letter.
+For example, you may be instructed to attach your cover letter along with your resume.
+In this case, make sure your cover letter is either a Word document or a PDF file.

 Pasting the Letter Into the Email

 If you paste your cover letter into the body of your email, keep your text in the default font of your email provider.
 Make sure the text is readable and formatted correctly.
-For example, avoid long paragraphs or, alternately, a bunch of stacked, short sentences.
+For example, avoid long paragraphs or a bunch of stacked, short sentences.

 How to Send an Email Cover Letter